aptech/docs/docs/CR-impute.rst

     :type method: string

-    :param indepvars: Optional input, matrix of variables to be used to impute the missing values.
+    :param indvars: Optional input, matrix of variables to be used to impute the missing values.
 Should not contain any missing values.
 Must be specified if using the "pmm", "lrd", or "predict" methods.
-    :type indepvars: NxK matrix
+    :type indvars: NxK matrix

     :param iCtl: Optional input, an instance of an :class:`imputeControl` structure.
 The following members of *iCtl* are referenced within the :func:`impute` "pmm", "lrd", and "predict" routines: